Logging Etiquette

 When you're writing a log message, you're effectively communicating into the future for an unknown amount of time and to an unknown number of people.
 I've written logs that have been emitted millions of times in production over the years.

-You don't know exactly who will be reading your logs, so you have to write them for target audiences.
-Those audiences of a log gets narrower as the verbosity of increases.
+You don't know exactly who will be reading your logs, so you should write them for different target audiences.
+The audience of a log gets narrower as verbosity increases.
+For example, the info level should be understandable by general users of your application.
+The trace level only needs to be understandable by developers debugging a problem.